 - Plotagraph+ Photo Animator – I love still images, but adding some movement to a still is a different way of enjoying photography.
 Plotagraph+ is a fun and easy tool to do just that.

 - When I am editing in Luminar 2018 on my MacBook Pro, and I don’t have a Wacom tablet with me, I use Astropad Studio on my iPad with an Apple Pencil to bring graphics tablet functionality to the table.
 This is very on the go.

 - Lenstag is a great tool to allow me to track my camera and lens equipment.

-- I’ve mentioned before that I use 500px and Flickr to plan, but they remain great ways to share my best images.
+- I’ve mentioned before that I use Flickr to plan, but it remains a great way to share my best images.